-To parboil your potatoes, place them, completely covered in very well salted water, over a medium high heat.
+To parboil your potatoes, place them in a pot of very well salted water over a medium high heat.
 The potatoes should be completely submerged.
 There’s no exact timing for this process – it all depends on the size of the potato, how full your pot is – any number of variables.
 Be patient and let the potatoes cook completely.
-A knife should slide through even the potato that got the least heat.
+A knife should slide through the largest potato.
 Gently move them around in the water if some aren’t cooked while some are falling apart.
 Remove any that risk becoming mash.

 Onto the most important aspect of this part of your potato journey – the salting of the water.
-I am a diehard potato fan but even I can admit – the flavour of potatoes is subtle (not bland!
+I am a diehard potato fan but even I can admit that the flavour of potatoes is subtle (not bland!
 I’d never say bland!)
 Because of this, the salting of the water is so integral.
 Very well salted water will flavour the potatoes from the inside out – every bite will be well seasoned and flavourful.
 Chemically, salt brings out flavours in food, which is why it’s so important.

 What constitutes well salted water?
 Water that tastes like the ocean.
-Have a look at how Bon Appetit salt their water, if you need a visual (although keep in mind that they use kosher salt – table salt is more potent, if you’re using that.)
+Have a look at how Bon Appetit salt their water, if you need a visual (although keep in mind that they use kosher salt – table salt is more potent, if you’re using it.)
 Here’s a link to their guide to salting pasta water, which is a similar idea.
-I realise that they say no table salt, but I’m realistic – some people (including me) use it for things like pasta water.
+I realise that they say no table salt, but I’m realistic – people (including me) use it for things like pasta water.

 I promise that even if you baulk at the salt being added, the final result isn’t heavy on salt – just perfectly flavoured.
 You drain a lot of the salt off in the boiling water, anyway.

 Once your potatoes are done, it’s time to strain them and allow them to steam dry.
-Steam drying is basically just the potatoes drying off in their own heat – you don’t need to do anything here, except preheat the oven to 200 degrees Celsius, or 400 Fahrenheit.
+Steam drying is basically just the potatoes drying off in their own heat – you don’t need to do anything here.
+While you wait, preheat the oven to 200 degrees Celsius, or 400 Fahrenheit.